-Both adults (age 18 and older) and juveniles (under age 18 at the time of commission of a crime) may be referred to Probation for investigation.
-Adults are referred by the criminal courts while juveniles are referred by the Superior Court of California, County of Los Angeles, law enforcement agencies, schools, parents, or other interested community sources.
+Both adults (age 18 and older) and juveniles (under age 18 at the time of commission of a crime) may be referred to Probation for investigation by the Superior Court of Los Angeles.
+Adults are referred by the criminal courts while juveniles are referred by the Delinquency or Juvenile Court, law enforcement agencies, schools, parents, or other interested community sources.
 The Deputy Probation Officer (DPO) provides a court report with a recommendation supported by factors that include but are not limited to the offender's social history, prior record, analysis of the current living arrangements, and statements from the victim and other interested parties.
 Recommendations support the needs of the individual while considering the safety of the community and ensuring victims' rights.